AndriyFujii/PikaChat/README.md

 That's what the chat box looks like, it'll load the chat log on start and you send messages by typing at the bottom and pressing Enter.

+It uses the source key in the JSON to paint the messages.
-Group messages are painted black while private messages are painted purple.
+* Group messages are painted black
+* Private messages are painted purple.

 ![Private box](/imgs/PrivateBox.PNG?raw=true)